-The consolidated financial statements include the accounts of CRA, its wholly owned subsidiaries, and NeuCo, Inc. ("NeuCo"), a company founded by CRA and an affiliate of Commonwealth Energy Systems in June 1997.
-CRA's interest in NeuCo was 49.9 percent as of September 2, 2005, which combined with other considerations represented control.
-As of September 3, 2004, CRA's interest in NeuCo was 58.8 percent.
-NeuCo's financial results have been consolidated with that of CRA for all fiscal periods presented.
-In October 2004, NeuCo issued additional shares to a minority interest stockholder in exchange for a note receivable.
-In addition, certain NeuCo employees and directors exercised stock options during fiscal 2004 and fiscal 2005.
-As a result of these share transactions, CRA's interest in NeuCo decreased to 49.9 percent as of September 2, 2005.
+The consolidated financial statements include the accounts of the Company, its wholly owned subsidiaries, and NeuCo, Inc. ("NeuCo"), a company founded by CRA and an affiliate of Commonwealth Energy Systems in June 1997.
+CRA's interest in NeuCo was 49.6 percent and 50.2 percent as of February 17, 2006 and February 18, 2005, respectively.
+NeuCo's financial results have been consolidated with that of CRA for all fiscal periods presented, as CRA's ownership interest, combined with CRA officers' holding three Board of Directors seats, and other considerations, represented control.
+These directors have received NeuCo stock options in connection with their NeuCo Board of Director responsibilities.
+During fiscal 2005, NeuCo issued additional shares to certain NeuCo employees, and certain NeuCo employees and directors exercised stock options.
+As a result of these share transactions, CRA's interest in NeuCo decreased to 49.6 percent as of February 17, 2006.
 These share transactions have been recorded as adjustments to capital.
 The portion of the results of operations of NeuCo allocable to its other owners is shown as "minority interest" on CRA's consolidated statements of income, and that amount, along with the capital contributions to NeuCo of its other owners, is shown as "minority interest" on CRA's condensed consolidated balance sheets.
 All significant intercompany accounts have been eliminated.